9 Yoga Poses for a Dose of Stress Relief

 - Sit on the floor with your feet extended in front of you.

-- On an exhale, tuck your chin and make sure your back is straight as you slowly bend forwards so your head moves towards your knees or shins.
+- On an exhale, tuck your chin and make sure your back is straight as you slowly bend forward so your head moves toward your knees or shins.

 - If you can, use your hands to grab the bottoms of your feet or tops of your shins.